badlydrawnrob/anki/source/docs/draw/index.md

 There's many potential use-cases for the Draw! card.
 I've listed some initial ideas in [this issue](https://github.com/badlydrawnrob/anki/issues/165).
 At it's most basic we're asking _"what does this code do?"_, or _"what does this picture represent?"_, or _"what routes could we use to fix this problem?"_, or _"how do we solve this?"_.

-- An animated gif or photograph,
+- An animated gif or photograph
-- A sketch or iPad drawing,
+- A sketch or iPad drawing
-- A question that you must sketch out,
+- A question that you must sketch out
 - Perhaps even a video!

 If the card is not suitable for mobile viewing, I find it helpful tagging it as `desktop`.